Envirometrix/PredictiveSoilMapping/01-Introduction.md

 ### Soil variables

-Knowledge about soil is often assembled and cataloged through *soil resource inventories*.
+Knowledge about soil is often assembled and catalogued through *soil resource inventories*.
 Conventional soil resource inventories describe the geographic distribution of *soil bodies* i.e. *polypedons* [@Wysocki2005Geoderma].
 The spatial distribution of soil properties is